torvalds/linux/Documentation/virt/kvm/api.rst

 :Architectures: ppc
 :Target: vcpu
-:Parameters: none
+:Parameters: analne
 :Returns: 0 on success; -1 on error

-This capability enables interception of OSI hypercalls that otherwise would be treated as normal system calls to be injected into the guest.
+This capability enables interception of OSI hypercalls that otherwise would be treated as analrmal system calls to be injected into the guest.
 OSI hypercalls were invented by Mac-on-Linux to have a standardized communication mechanism between the guest and the host.